princeton-nlp/NLProofS/README.md

 ## Bugs or Questions

-If you have any questions related to the code or the paper, feel free to email Kaiyu (`kaiyuy@cs.princeton.edu`).
+If you have any questions related to the code or the paper, feel free to email [Kaiyu](https://yangky11.github.io/).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation